conan-io/conan-io.github.io/_posts/2016-05-10-Programming-C++-with-the-4-Cs:-Clang,-CMake,-CLion-and-Conan.markdown

 {% endhighlight %}

-This is also convenient for later CLion usage using this compiler.
+This is also convenient for later CLion usage with this compiler.

 <h2 class="section-heading">Setting up Conan C/C++ package manager</h2>